sabrinasadik/www_threefold.io/www.threefold.io/content/join/join.md

 capacity_img = "/svg/capacity.svg"

 contribute_header = "How to contribute?"
-contribute_text = "How Circles, Stories and Collaboration works at ThreeFold." contribute_link = "https://threefoldfoundation.github.io/info_foundation/#/collaboration/README"
+contribute_text = "How TheeFold Collaborates with Circles, Stories and More." contribute_link = "https://threefoldfoundation.github.io/info_foundation/#/collaboration/README"
 contribute_img = "/svg/ic-f-tech.svg"

-foundation_header = "Information on the ThreeFold Foundation" foundation_text = "A deep dive into our Open Source way of working." foundation_link = "https://threefoldfoundation.github.io/info_foundation/#/"
-foundation_img = "/svg/ic-f-foundation.png"
+foundation_header = "Information on the ThreeFold Foundation" foundation_text = "Everything there is to know about our Open Source way of working." foundation_link = "https://threefoldfoundation.github.io/info_foundation/#/" foundation_img = "/svg/ic-f-foundation.png"